Feodosia: Kaffa (Genoese colony)

-It is believed that the devastating pandemic of the Black Death entered Europe for the first time via Kaffa in 1347, through the movements of the Golden Horde.
+It is believed that the devastating pandemic of the Black Death entered Europe for the first time via Kaffa in 1347.
 After a protracted siege during which the Mongol army under Janibeg was reportedly withering from the disease, they catapulted the infected corpses over the city walls, infecting the inhabitants, in one of the first cases of biological warfare.
 Fleeing inhabitants may have carried the disease back to Italy, causing its spread across Europe.
 However, the plague appears to have spread in a stepwise fashion, taking over a year to reach Europe from Crimea.
 Also, there were a number of Crimean ports under Mongol control, so it is unlikely that Kaffa was the only source of plague-infested ships heading to Europe.
 Additionally, there were overland caravan routes from the East that would have been carrying the disease into Europe as well.

 Kaffa eventually recovered.
 The thriving, culturally diverse city and its thronged slave market have been described by the Spanish traveler Pedro Tafur, who was there in the 1430s.
-In 1462 Caffa placed itself under the protection of King Casimir IV of Poland.
+The port was also visited by German traveler Johann Schiltberger in the 15th century.
+In 1462, Caffa placed itself under the protection of King Casimir IV of Poland.
 However, Poland did not offer significant help due to reinforcements sent being massacred in Bar fortress (modern day Ukraine) by Duke Czartoryski after a quarrel with locals.